king0980692/mind/README.md

-# :warning: this project has not done yet !!! :warning:
+# :trollface: this project has not done yet !!! :warning:

 # mind news recommdation using FM